 4. Tenant screening searches

 Screening prospective tenants by reviewing their credit and criminal record history to determine financial or safety risk is a critical, yet often time-consuming business practice.
 Several new screening applications offer property managers significant time savings and convenience by providing easy and secure online searches.
-Tenants also appreciate the online searches because they are quick, confidential, and impartial because they don’t rely on subjective judgements from landlords.
+Tenants also appreciate the online searches because they are quick, confidential, and impartial because they don’t rely on subjective judgments from landlords.

 Screening applications include Tazworks, used as a background screening service for tenants, as well as firm employees; and Rentscreener, tech specifically designed for the property management sector.